-Shares in online platform JD Health up 40% in trading debut
+Chinese online platform JD Health rises 50% in stock debut

 It was Hong Kong’s second-biggest stock offering this year behind parent JD.Com, which has shares traded in New York and raised $4.5 billion in June when it joined the Hong Kong exchange.

-The ruling Communist Party says it plans to encourage use of online health services as a way to reduce the burden on hospitals.
+The ruling party is encouraging use of online health services to reduce the burden on hospitals.

-JD Health said it plans to expand its online pharmacy business and invest in developing “smart healthcare solutions” supported by artificial intelligence to work with physicians.
+JD Health said it plans to expand its online pharmacy and develop “smart healthcare solutions” supported by artificial intelligence to work with physicians.

-The company says it had 72.5 million active users in June, up 30% over a year earlier.
+The company says it had 72.5 million active users in June, up 30% from a year earlier.

+The industry might face tougher competition once the coronavirus is brought under control and patients have more offline options, Wong said.

+“If vaccines are very effective and people start going out again, the growth of these online service providers might not be as high,” he said.
+“That would be the biggest risk for this kind of company.”

 JD Health (in Chinese): https://jiankang.jd.com